-This unit deals with the skills, knowledge and attitudes required to access, increase/update and share knowledge of the hospitality industry, including different industry sectors and relevant information on heritage and cultural practices.
+Competency Descriptor: This unit deals with the skills and knowledge required to access,

+Increase/update and share knowledge of the hospitality industry including different industry sectors and relevant information on heritage and cultural practices.
 This knowledge underpins effective performance in all sectors.

-ELEMENT OF COMPETENCY PERFORMANCE CRITERIA 1.
+Exercise of Corporation D EL EMENT OF COMPETENCY PER FORMANCE CRITERIA 1.
 Update hospitality industry knowledge 1.1 Informal and/or formal research is used to update general knowledge of the hospitality industry.
 1.2 Specific information on sector of work is accessed and updated.
 2. Seek and share information on the hospitality industry 2.1 Sources of information on the hospitality industry are correctly identified and accessed.
 2.2 Information to assist effective work performance within the industry is obtained.
-2.3 Information is shared with customers and colleagues as appropriate, and incorporated into day to day working activities.
+2.3 Information is shared with customers and colleagues as appropriate and incorporated into day to day working activities.
 2.4 Industry information is correctly applied to day to day work activities.